What we know so far about the mass shooting in Maine

 A murder warrant is out for the arrest of 40-year-old Robert Card of Bowdoin, Maine, in the attack in Lewiston that left 18 people dead and 13 people injured.

 Maine State Police say Card is wanted on eight counts of murder.
 Ten victims remain unidentified.
-As victims are identified, the counts against Card will probably reach 18, Maine State Police Col. William Ross said.
+As more victims are identified, the counts against Card will probably grow to 18, Maine State Police Col. William Ross said.

 Card, still at large, was considered armed and dangerous, police said.
-Nearly two days after the shooting, police have given no indication that they have any leads into Card's whereabouts.

-Two law enforcement officials told The Associated Press that investigators found a note at a home associated with Card on Thursday that was addressed to his son.
-The officials described it as a suicide note, but said it didn’t provide any specific motive for the shooting.
-Card’s cellphone was also found in the home and a gun was found in the white Subaru that Card abandoned, the officials said.
-Federal agents were testing the gun to determine if it was used in the shooting and conducting a trace to determine when and where the gun was obtained, the officials said.
-They were not authorized to publicly discuss details of the investigation and spoke to the AP on the condition of anonymity.

-Card’s relatives told federal investigators that he recently discussed hearing voices and became more focused on the bowling alley and bar, officials said.
+A telephone number listed for Card in public records was not in service.

-The New York Army National Guard said the Army Reserve’s 3rd Battalion, 304th Infantry Regiment became concerned about Card's behavior while the unit was training at the U.S. Military Academy at West Point in New York.
-Card was transported by state police to Keller Army Community Hospital at the U.S. Military Academy for medical evaluation.
+The official said commanders in the Army Reserve’s 3rd Battalion, 304th Infantry Regiment became concerned about Card’s behavior while the unit was training at the U.S. Military Academy at West Point in New York.

+The official said military commanders became concerned about Card’s safety and asked for the police to be called.
+The official was not authorized to publicly discuss information about the incident and spoke to The Associated Press on condition of anonymity.

 WHERE DID THE SHOOTING TAKE PLACE?

-Lewiston Police said the shooting took place on Wednesday evening at Schemengees Bar and Grille and at Just-In-Time Recreation, a bowling alley about 4 miles (6.4 kilometers) away.
-A number of parents and children were at Just-In-Time as part of a children’s bowling league.
+Lewiston Police said the shooting took place on Wednesday evening at Schemengees Bar and Grille and at Sparetime Recreation, a bowling alley about 4 miles (6.4 kilometers) away.
+A number of parents and children were at Sparetime as part of a children’s bowling league.

 The bowling alley is about 2 miles (3.2 kilometers) north of the Bates College campus, on the outskirts of downtown, and offers traditional tenpin bowling and candlepin, a variant found in New England.